jeffreytse/jekyll-jeffreytse-blog/_posts/2021-04-09-the-alternative-expressions-in-english.md

 - Here is the thing
   - Here is the deal

+- This is very important to me
+  - This is near and dear to me

+- I worked very hard every day
+  - I worked around the clock

 - Others
   - Get in rut
   - A dap and dip